 - Fulbright Scholar, University of Rijeka, Croatia

-- Co-curator, Norman Rockwell Museum international traveling exhibition
+- Guest curator, Norman Rockwell Museum international traveling exhibition

 - Karl R. Wallace Memorial Award, National Communication Association